cyberboy666/recurBOY/booklet.md

 for more infomation on writing shaders check out _the book of shaders by Gonzalez Vivo_ , also interactive sandbox : glsl.erogenous-tones.com ,

 the pcb was designed in KiCad.

+### bonus feature

+~~camera~~ -> usb-capture

+i expected to be able to use live input from raspberry pi camera with this instrument however the pi0 could not handle opening the camera in openframeworks. somewhat unexpectedly however the usb-capture i tried seemed to work for previewing - it was glitchy but usable (recording was too much though). feel free to try this bonus feature if you like. if you want to use recurBOY with a pi3 you can enable the camera / recording too !

+to use live input from a raspberry pi camera first ensure it is attached correctly. if a camera is attached the _camera_ source will be avaliabe by pressing `MODE`. from here pressing `SELECT` will start showing the camera _preview_. ~~when previewing it is possible to press `SELECT` again to start and stop camera _record_. after recording has stopped it will be converted to h264 mp4 and saved in `~/Videos` to be launched in _sampler_ mode.~~